Welcome to Allen SHAC!

 Research shows that healthy children do better in school - from attendance and behavior to academics and overall performance.
 The Allen School Health Advisory Council (SHAC) works with the district to help school communities support good health and academic achievement.
-Healthy children learn better and schools play an important role in teaching healthy habits.
+Schools play an important role in teaching healthy habits; the habits learned during childhood carry into adulthood.
 The Allen SHAC utilizes the Whole School, Whole Community, Whole Child (WSCC) collaborative Coordinated School Health approach to have the most positive impact on the health outcomes.

 All Allen ISD students will reach their full personal, health and academic potentials.

 The mission of the Allen ISD SHAC is to build a healthy school community through a Whole School, Whole Community, Whole Child model that ensures all children will graduate with the knowledge and skills to maintain a healthy lifestyle.